|Drive over the Oberhafenbrücke|

 |The same view direction today.|

-If one makes oneself aware of what was happening with people at the same time, while at the same time perceiving a seemingly unshakable activity around them,
+Because when you become aware of what happened to people at that time while at the same time perceiving a seemingly carefree activity around you,

-Also, the question arises in me, how would I have behaved well then.
-Surely I would not have grumbled at the collecting station and during the transports to the train station.
-But I certainly would not have decided for these people, I would probably have let them happen.
-Of course, the themes of subjects, enrichment, denunciation, or stunted civil courage are always taken up, It is also today so beautiful simply to express his opinion without having even come close to such life situations.
-With a little bit of grumbling in the bulb, it would be clear to everyone that it could never be excluded - to work for people, see the text below - Very quickly also somewhere to land where you would certainly not want to be voluntary.
+For example, sprouts in me the question, how would I have behaved well then.
+Surely I would not have complained at the collection points or during the transport to the Hannoversche station.
+But I would not have decided for these people, I probably would have let it happen.
+Of course, topics like subject spirit, enrichment drive, denunciation or stunted civil courage are often taken up, It is also so nice today to express his opinion without being even in the vicinity of such life situations.
+With a little bit of grasp in the pear but everyone should be clear who was committed to these people, could never exclude, very quickly also land somewhere where he certainly would not be voluntary (examples: see in the text below).

 |Speicherstadt with a graphical display of the location of the former Hannoverschen Bahnhofs|